Kaosumaru/plastic-scm-action/README.md

 # plastic-scm-action-action
 Action that checkouts repo from Plastic SCM, suited for local runners.
-WARNING: this action requires sm to be installed on the runner
+WARNING: this action requires cm to be installed on the runner

 # Inputs